fedspendingtransparency/usaspending-api/usaspending_api/api_docs/api_documentation/download/download_count.md

 * `transaction_rows_gt_limit` is a boolean returning whether the transaction count is over the maximum row limit.

 **Note:** This endpoint will only count the rows for _transactions_.
 Frontend will disable the download button whenever transaction row count exceeds 500,000 regardless of the award row count.
-We'll name the key `transaction_rows` in case we need to add award counts in the future.